TatianaLouise/Bird-Classification/README.md

 ## Note regarding mock website:

-While this model is mapped to 118 birds, the mock website is limited to the following birds:
+While this model is mapped to 118 birds, the mock website is limited to the following birds due to the redirection to bird info website:

 - "ABYSSINIAN GROUND HORNBILL",
 - "AFRICAN CROWNED CRANE",